yhdgms1/novely/docs/guide/actions/custom.md

 ```

 ::: details Why you should give engine that information
 Engine has different [preload strategies](/guide/other-options#preloadassets).
-For blocking and automatic strategies it's necessary to know what your actions uses to preload it.
+For automatic strategy it's necessary to know what your actions uses to preload it (or magic won't work).

 Preloading assets is used to avoid flashing and lagging.
 :::